Mark Ellis (baseball): Oakland Athletics

-In 2006, Ellis broke Bret Boone's single-season American League record for a second baseman with a .99685 fielding percentage, although the Gold Glove Award went to the Royals' Mark Grudzielanek, who finished with a fielding percentage of .994, inferior to that of Ellis'.
-Note, the Gold Glove Award is not issued to the best fielding percentage at a position; rather, it is the result of voting by MLB managers and coaches.
+In 2006 Ellis established what was, at the time, a single-season American League record for a second baseman with a .99685 fielding percentage, beating the mark previously set by Brett Boone in 1997.
+For the 2006 season the Rawlings Gold Glove Award for second basemen went to Mark Grudzielanek of the Kansas City Royals, who finished with a lower fielding percentage of .994, though won the award as a result of winning the vote of MLB managers and coaches; Ellis’ single-season record was broken the following year by Plácido Polanco of the Detroit Tigers, who made no errors during the season for a perfect fielding percentage of 1.000.

 Ellis missed most of the A's 2006 post-season due to a hand injury suffered during Game 2 of the American League Division Series against the Minnesota Twins.

 On June 4, 2007, Ellis became only the sixth player in Oakland Athletics history to hit for the cycle.
 On July 23, 2007, he had his first career multi-home run game against the Los Angeles Angels of Anaheim.
 On August 5, 2007, he tied the A's team record for consecutive error-less games by a second baseman at 70 games.

 Ellis missed the last two months of the 2008 season due to cartilage damage in his shoulder.
 He underwent successful surgery that also fixed a torn labrum from a previous injury.

 In October 2008, the Athletics signed Ellis to an $11 million contract through 2010, with an option of extending the deal an additional season.